NOAA-ORR-ERD/nc_particles/nc_particle_standard.md

-# Draft Proposal for a netcdf standard for storing/sharing data from particle tracking models.
+# A netcdf standard for storing/sharing data from particle tracking models.

-Version: 0.1.0
+Version: 1.0.0

 Authors: (please add yourself here ... )

 Chris Barker: NOAA Emergency Response Division: Chris.Barker@noaa.gov

-This document is being developed and manged via a gitHub project:
+This document is being developed and managed via a gitHub project:

 [nc_particles gitHub project](https://github.com/NOAA-ORR-ERD/nc_particles)

-Please use issues in that project for comments and issues.
+Please use issues and pull requests in that project for comments and issues.

 ## Motivation: